okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - What must the OS do to the various data structures under its control to achieve a process switch?

 **When to switch**

 A process switch may occur any time that the OS has gained control from the currently running process.
 Possible events giving OS control are:

+Mechanism 		| Cause | Use
+---				| ---	| ---
+Interrupt 		| External to exec of current instruction Trap 			| Associated with exec of current instruction Supervisor call | Explicit request